lastlegume/lastlegume.github.io/_posts/2025-11-08-gradetable_section_names.markdown

 The first idea I had was to use grading ranges with a custom command for sections.
 I used stations for all of my commands here, but stations and sections are functionally identical anyways so the names don't really matter.
 Importantly, `section` is already defined as a counter, so you can't name any of your commands or counters `section` because of the article class, which has already defined `\section` and the counter `section`.
 From here on, I'll just refer to sections as stations for this method since it's simpler.

 This solution uses [arrayjobx](http://mirrors.ctan.org/macros/generic/arrayjobx/arrayjob.pdf) and [multido](http://mirrors.ctan.org/macros/generic/multido/multido-doc.pdf), so you need to add those to the preamble to make this work.
-Additionally, note that all of the code written here will be in the preamble.
+Additionally, note that all code written here will be in the preamble.

 ```latex
 \usepackage{arrayjobx}